-The decision to allow foreign chains into India has been fiercely opposed.
+The decision to allow chains such as Walmart and Tesco into India has sparked fierce opposition.

 Critics fear the move would destroy millions of jobs and businesses.

 Mamata Banerjee, whose Trinamool Congress contributes 19 votes to the ruling Congress party-led coalition, said that Finance Minister Pranab Mukherjee had told her that the policy would be put on hold.